 The Tridenx is a US based company and its made in California and support is based there as well, so if you have any problems you will talk to someone from the US.

-This is not what I would call an inexpensive light but if you want a quality MTB light, it’s worth every penny.
+This is not what I would call an inexpensive light but if you want one of the best mountain bike lights, it’s worth every penny.